Mach-O: Multi-architecture binaries

 Multiple Mach-O files can be combined in a multi-architecture binary.
 This allows a single binary file to contain code to support multiple instruction set architectures, for example for different generations and types of Apple devices, including different processor architectures such as ARM64 and x86-64.

 All fields in the universal header are big-endian.

 The universal header is in the following form:

-The magic number in a multi-architecture binary is 0xcafebabe in big-endian byte order, so the first 4 bytes of the header will always be 0xca 0xfe 0xba 0xbe, in that order.
+The magic number in a multi-architecture binary is 0xcafebabe in big-endian byte order, so the first four bytes of the header will always be 0xca 0xfe 0xba 0xbe, in that order.

 The number of binaries is the number of entries that follow the header.

 The header is followed by a sequence of entries in the following form:

 The sequence of entries is followed by a sequence of Mach-O images.
 Each entry refers to a Mach-O image.

 The CPU type and subtype for an entry must be the same as the CPU type and subtype for the Mach-O image to which the entry refers.

 The file offset and size are the offset in the file of the beginning of the Mach-O image, and the size of the Mach-O image, to which the entry refers.

 The section alignment is the logarithm, base 2, of the byte alignment in the file required for the Mach-O image to which the entry refers; for example, a value of 14 means that the image must be aligned on a 214-byte boundary, i.e. a 16384-byte boundary.
 This is required by tools that modify the multi-architecture binary, in order for them to keep the image properly aligned.

 Load commands

 The load commands are read immediately after the Mach-O header.

-The Mach-O header tells us how many load commands exist after the Mach-O header and the size in bytes to where the load commands end.
+The Mach-O header specifies how many load commands exist after the Mach-O header and the size in bytes to where the load commands end.
 The size of load commands is used as a redundancy check.

 When the last load command is read and the number of bytes for the load commands do not match, or if we go outside the number of bytes for load commands before reaching the last load command, then the file may be corrupted.

 Each load command is a sequence of entries in the following form:

 The load command type identifies what the parameters are in the load command.
-If a load command starts with 0x80000000 bit set that means the load command is necessary in order to be able to load or run the binary.
+If a load command starts with 0x80000000 bit set, the load command is necessary in order to be able to load or run the binary.
 This allows older Mach-O loaders to skip commands not understood by the loader that are not mandatory for loading the application.